aguinane/blog/content/pages/about.md

 This site is generated with [Hugo](https://gohugo.io/) and hosted with [Github](https://github.com/aguinane/blog) and [Netfliy](https://www.netlify.com/).

 It originally was on [Blogger](http://talesfromturgi.blogspot.com/), then I changed to [Wordpress](http://alexguinane.wordpress.com).
-I then changed again to building a static site with [Pelican](https://blog.getpelican.com/).
+I then changed again to building a static site with [Pelican](https://blog.getpelican.com/) but found generating the site was too slow.